 No but seriously, I have a well-paying job, how can I support the LingComm Grant a LOT?

-If you’re especially excited about lingcomm and have cash to spare, you can also sponsor a whole LingComm Grant existing, at either the Startup ($100) or Project ($500) levels, for which we are very happy to thank you or acknowledge you anonymously on the Grantees page.
+If you’re especially excited about lingcomm and have cash to spare, you can also sponsor a whole LingComm Grant existing, for which we are very happy to thank you or acknowledge you anonymously on the Grantees page.

-We’re open to additional LingComm Grants for the 2022 application cycle until March 31, 2022 — after that date, any funds received will be held for potential future years.
-Because we cover international transfer fees for grantees rather than eating into their grant monies, a $100 grant costs $110 to sponsor and a $500 grant costs $525 to sponsor.
+We’re open to additional LingComm Grants for the 2024 application cycle until April 30, 2024 — after that date, any funds received will be held for potential future years.
+Because we cover international transfer fees for grantees rather than eating into their grant monies, a $500 grant costs $525 to sponsor.

 The LingComm Grant only works if we also get applications, so it’s also a big help to share it with anyone you think might be interested in lingcomm!